basnijholt/unidep/README.md

 #### `unidep pip`

-Use `unidep pip` on a `requirements.yaml` file and output the pip installable dependencies on the current platform.
+Use `unidep pip` on a `requirements.yaml` file and output the pip installable dependencies on the current platform (default).
 See `unidep pip -h` for more information:

 <!-- CODE:BASH:START -->